kr1shnasomani/Text-Summarization/README.md

 ## Overview:
-The provided code includes two separate Python scripts for text summarization: one using **Abstractive Summarization** with a pre-trained PEGASUS model and another using **Extractive Summarization** with the **TextRank** algorithm via the SpaCy library.
+The repository includes two separate Python scripts for text summarization: one using **Abstractive Summarization** with a pre-trained PEGASUS model and another using **Extractive Summarization** with the **TextRank** algorithm via the SpaCy library.
 Here's an overview of each script and a comparison to determine which one might be best for different use cases.

 1. **Abstractive Summarization (`abstractive.py`)**
    - **Libraries Used**: